Ghidorah, the Three-Headed Monster: Special effects

 The film's special effects were directed by Eiji Tsuburaya, while Teruyoshi Nakano served as the assistant special effects director.
-For Ghidorah's hatching scene, a variety of techniques were used such as a miniature meteorite prop, and pyrotechnics, while optical animation was used for the hovering fireball and Ghidorah's rays.
+For Ghidorah's hatching scene, a variety of techniques were used such as a miniature meteorite prop, and pyrotechnics; optical animation was used for the hovering fireball and Ghidorah's rays.
 For the Yokohama sequence, pyrotechnics were wire-rigged to send up debris, and fans were used to emulate strong winds.
-Still under contract by Toho, Haruo Nakajima was assigned to reprise his role as Godzilla, having already performed the strenuous suitmation performance for the first four Godzilla films.
+Haruo Nakajima reprised his role as Godzilla, having portrayed the character in the previous four Godzilla films.
 The effects crew recycled the Godzilla suit from Mothra vs. Godzilla but alterations were made to the head such was replacing the original glass-like wooden eyes with radio-controlled eyeballs, and marginally flattening the head by installing mechanics.
 Katsumi Tezuka portrayed the Mothra larva prop that was also recycled from Mothra vs. Godzilla, and its eyes were changed from blue to red.
 Masanori Shinohara portrayed Rodan via a new suit that was constructed with a different appearance for the face, with a muscular neck and triangular wings.

 King Ghidorah was designed by Akira Watanabe, with the wings originally intended to bear a rainbow-like hue.
-Ghidorah was portrayed by Shoichi Hirose, who spent hours hunched over inside the costume, holding onto a crossbar for support, with a team of wirework puppeteers manipulated the necks, tails, and wings.
-As many as seven men were in the rafters over the sound stage working the wires.
-It took longer to film the Ghidorah scenes because, according to Effects cameraman Sadamasa Arikawa, the necks would tangle with each other, the studio lights would be reflected on the plastic wires, and wires would get caught in the suit's scales.
-Arikawa described it as an "agonizing operation."
+Ghidorah was portrayed by Shoichi Hirose, and it proved a grueling task for Hirose which required him to spend hours inside the suit, hunched over and only using a supportive crossbar, while a team of seven men handled the wires attached to the necks, tails, and wings over the soundstage rafters.
+Filming of the Ghidorah scenes caused delays for various reasons: the necks would tangle with each other, the studio lights would be reflected on the plastic wires, and wires would get caught in the suit's scales.
+Effects cameraman Sadamasa Arikawa described it as an "agonizing operation".
 Sekizawa suggested to Tsuburaya that the Ghidorah suit be built from lightweight silicon-based materials to allow more mobility for the suit performer.
 Small models of the monsters were also used for far away shots or flying shots of Rodan and King Ghidorah.

 The set for the base of Mt.
 Fuji was built at a 1/25th scale and took 12,000 hours to build.
 The set was raised so cameras could be positioned at low angles.
 The miniature buildings were built with working sliding doors, and lights, and were built backless, to be seen from one direction.
 The miniatures meant to be destroyed were pre-cut and compressed.
 Miniature buildings that were not meant to be destroyed were repurposed for later scenes or other sets.
 While filming Godzilla and Rodan's battle in Toho's massive water tank, one of the edges of the tank was exposed on film.
 Tsuburaya hid this error by superimposing trees on the exposed area.